 Lurking is the practice of watching and becoming familiar with the flow and personality of any group or forum.
 “Lurk” for a while to get a feel for the community and personalities of the regulars before you post.

 You will be participating in an established community and don’t want to bust in and blurt out your opinions, demands, or questions before getting a good idea for the feel of the group.
 So, a short intro about yourself before you comment is recommended in your first post.
 Doing so helps you start to become part of that community.

 Never Post Personal Information

-I’ve experienced users who need assistance proceed to post their login credentials (UN/PW).
+I’ve experienced users who need assistance posting their login credentials (UN/PW).
 Never do that.

 Be very careful with providing that data even if a forum member offers to help.
 You don’t know the person on the other side of the screen or their intent.

 In that case, check out the member’s profile to ensure they are legit and an established member.
 Then PM (Private Message) them the details necessary for them to assist.

 Never post specifics to your location (phone and address) on forums or in groups.
 Also, refrain from noting you’ll be out of town or vacation dates.
 Troublemakers can then farm this information.

 Don’t Fall for Trolls

 Trolls are folks who will post rude or inflammatory comments to get a rise out of everyone involved.
 Trolls is another word for Troublemakers.

 Ignoring folks who do this halts their efforts to disrupt the forum and withholds the attention they seek.
 Move on to more constructive conversations.

 There will always be differences of opinion.

 Try to remain objective and not personalize issues.
 You can disagree with others by being firm and expressing your opinion clearly.
 There is never a good reason to resort to name-calling, slurs, or innuendos to make your point.